Get

 Training

 Along with Labrador Retrievers and German Shepherds, Golden Retrievers are the most common dogs used for service purposes.
-Goldens are excellent for this role because they tend to take a comma reproach to life without getting tense or nervous in high-stress situations.
+Goldens are excellent for this role because they don’t get tense or nervous in high-stress situations.

 Health & Care

-Health for every Goldie will be different based on lifestyle, diet, and other environmental or genetic factors.
-Naturally, it will depend from dog to dog.
-Unfortunately, they have quite a few health issues that are pretty serious.
+Healthcare for every Goldie will be different based on their lifestyle, diet, and other environmental or genetic factors.
+Unfortunately, they are vulnerable to several health conditions.

-Your Golden will get to know its vet very well during the first year of life.
-They will need all their shots, possible boosters, microchipping, growth monitoring, and spay or neuter, should you choose.
+Your Golden will get to know your vet very well during the first year of life.
+They will need all their shots, microchipping, and spay or neuter surgery.

 The most common issues Goldens face include: